 Baked Eggs with Chile Verde

 - Heat oil over medium to medium-low heat.
-Cover the bottom of a non-stick, oven safe skillet with the chile verde sauce and heat until lightly bubbling.
+Cover the bottom of a non-stick, oven safe skillet with the chile verde sauce and heat until lightly bubbling.1-2 tbsp Olive oil, 1-2 cups chile verde sauce

 - Make 3-5 shallow wells in the sauce and gently crack an egg into each well (amount of eggs will depend on how large your skillet is).
-The egg should not be touching the bottom of the skillet.
+The egg should not be touching the bottom of the skillet.3-6 eggs

 - Sprinkle with cotija cheese (or queso fresco), cover skillet, and cook slowly over low heat until the egg yolks are to your liking.
 For me it was just under 8 minutes on the stovetop.
-Alternatively put covered skillet in 325 degree oven for 5 minutes or until yolks are cooked to your liking.
+Alternatively put covered skillet in 325 degree oven for 5 minutes or until yolks are cooked to your liking.1 cup cotija cheese

 - Serve with additional sauce, black beans, cilantro, extra cheese or straight out of the pan!